dotMorten/NmeaParser/README.md

 Nmea Parser
 =========

-Library for handling data NMEA streams coming in from Bluetooth devices in Windows Store and Windows Phone, and Serial ports in Windows Desktop apps.
-Stream and File support is available for Xamarin Android and iOS devices.

-There's also generic support for NMEA files (for simulation/playback) and raw streams.
+Library for reading and parsing data NMEA message streams.

-This library makes it easy to connect and listen for NMEA messages from various  Devices in Windows Store, Windows Phone and Windows Desktop apps.
+It makes it easy to connect and listen for NMEA messages from coming from various devices in Windows Store, Windows Phone, Windows Desktop./NET, Windows Universal apps as well as Xamarin for iOS and Android.

+The following inputs are supported:
+- System.IO.Stream (all platforms)
+- Emulation from NMEA log file (all platforms)
+- BlueTooth: Windows Store, Windows Phone, Windows Universal.
+Desktop is supported using the bluetooth device via the SerialPortDevice.
+- Serial Device: Windows Desktop and Windows Universal.

 Currently supported NMEA messages:
 - Generic GPS NMEA (GPRMC, GPGGA, GPGLL, GPGSA, GPGSCV, GPRMB, GPRMC, GPBOD, GPRTE, GPGST)